Published: Oct 31, 2016

 “Van Sickle Bi-State Park provides a fantastic recreational opportunity in close proximity to tourist core of South Lake Tahoe,” said California Tahoe Conservancy Executive Director Patrick Wright.
 “We encourage the public to enjoy this beautiful Park throughout the year.”

-Established in 1984, the mission of the California Tahoe Conservancy is to lead California’s efforts to restore and enhance the extraordinary natural and recreational resources of the Lake Tahoe Basin.
-For more information, visit http://tahoe.ca.gov.
+The California Tahoe Conservancy is a State agency, established in 1985, with a mission to lead California’s efforts to restore and enhance the extraordinary natural and recreational resources of the Lake Tahoe Basin.
+Learn more at tahoe.ca.gov.